horns out on the damp stream bank soil

 - Main Threats

 - None significant.
-This species is common and widespread in humid, shaded forests.
-Localised threats include forest clearance, drainage of wetlands, and climate change reducing forest floor moisture.
+Common and widespread in humid, shaded forests.
+Localised threats include forest clearance, drainage of wetlands, and climate change reducing moisture.

 - Population

 - Not Threatened.
-Megaceros hornwort is common on damp soil, stream banks, and rotting logs in humid, shaded forests throughout New Zealand.
-It is a widespread species found in tropical and temperate regions around the world.
+Common on damp soil, stream banks, and rotting logs in humid, shaded forests throughout New Zealand.
+Widespread in tropical and temperate regions.

 - Conservation Status